 The Dune universe is set in a distant future, there are currently about 15 novels in the series and they span thousands of years.
 Dune is the first novel in the series, this epic sci-fi masterpiece was published by Frank Herbert in 1965.
 Like I said, the story takes place in a distant future but it feels unlike most other scifi novels as humanity has undergone radical changes.
 The cultures in the Dune universe possess or can use very advanced technology like force fields, anti-gravity devices, and interstellar travel but many things are totally different than you would expect from science fiction set far into the future.
 For instance, some technologies like thinking machines (computers and robots) have been banned due to terrible events and were replaced by "mentats" - humans trained to mimic computers.

-The Dune universe is organised much like a feudal system, there's a galactic empire ruled by the Emperor and there are many houses who battle for power.
+The Dune universe is organized much like a feudal system, there's a galactic empire ruled by the Emperor and there are many houses that battle for power.
 Great Houses rule over planets or planetary systems and Dune focuses on House Atreides, a Great House based off the planet Caladan.
 Other important factions in Dune are:

 Here's a short synopsis of Dune: